 What is a remortgage?

 Lenders will typically only offer a remortgage of 90% of your home’s value.
 This ratio is known as Loan To Value (LTV) and means your mortgage debt is 90% of your property’s value.
 When the economy is in strong, they may stretch to 95% loan to value.

-You can remortgage with the same lender or a new one and you can keep the size of your mortgage debt the same, increase it, or pay some back.
+Remortgage works by changing your mortgage deal from your current one to a new deal with the same provider, or switching to a new mortgage lender entirely.
+You can also keep the size of your mortgage debt the same, increase it, or pay some back.